anvil008/tokemon-go/README.md

 ## How to Play

-Load the game.rb to irb in your favourite terminal
+Load the game.rb in ruby shell using your favourite terminal
 ```bash
 irb -r './lib/game.rb'
 ```